-In Raffles Place, a café is not judged by the quality of the coffee they serve but rather by the prices they charge and whether or not there is ample seating.
+In Raffles Place, a café is not judged by the quality of their coffee but rather by the prices they charge and whether there is ample seating.
 You see, the CBD is all about the perfect coffee meeting.
 Quite often for newbies to the area, the price of a new friend or business connection is a cup of coffee at Raffles Place.
 Read on to learn about my favourite coffee haunts in Raffles Place.

 Table of Contents